CnCNet/xna-cncnet-client/BuildScripts/README.md

 ![Screenshot 2022-09-09 235432](https://user-images.githubusercontent.com/25006126/189451063-28418a7b-47f4-47b3-9d8b-512c598284ac.png)

-Note that the XNA configurations can only be build with `x86`.
+Note that the XNA configurations can only be build/debugged with either `x86` or `AnyCPU` (32-bit preferred) to use `Large address aware`.

 ![Screenshot 2022-09-09 235556](https://user-images.githubusercontent.com/25006126/189451170-d90f665e-19d1-4e6b-a9df-a4994eb143a9.png)